 Example: Bryn plays "Tip the Wench" to make Tara pay 1 Gold to the Inn.
-In response, Tara plays "I may be blind, but I could still see that coming!", allowing her to Ignore the card, since it directly affects her Gold.
+In response, Tara plays "I may be blind, but I could still see that coming!", allowing her to Ignore the card, since it would directly change her Gold.

 Example: Tara reveals Wine on her Drink Phase.
-Phrenk (from RDI 3) plays "Here ya go...This'll make that drink better!" to add 2 Alcohol Content to the Wine.
-Tara may not play "Uh oh, I don't like where this is headed..." here, because Phrenk's card is not affecting her Alcohol Content directly-it is affecting the Wine.
+Dimli (from RDI 2) plays "Spike it with Firewater" to add 2 Alcohol Content to the Wine.
+Tara may not play "Uh oh, I don't like where this is headed..." here, because Dimli's card is not changing her Alcohol Content directly-it is changing the effects of the Wine.

 Example: Tara reveals Dragon Breath Ale on her Drink Phase.
 She plays "I have consulted the charts...
 This is not in my future" to Ignore the Drink.
-Remy plays "The Wench thinks you should stop playing with the drinks" to Negate "I have consulted the charts...
-This is not in my future".
-Tara may not play "Uh oh, I don't like where this is headed..." here, because Remy's card is not affecting her Alcohol Content directly-it is Negating Tara's card that would allow her to Ignore the Drink.
+Remy plays "I don't think so!" to Negate "I have consulted the charts."
+Tara may not play "Uh oh, I don't like where this is headed..." here, because Remy's card is not changing her Alcohol Content directly-it is Negating her card that would allow her to Ignore the Drink.

 Example: Remy wins a Round of Gambling.
-At the end of the Round, Gerki (from the original Red Dragon Inn game) plays "Um...I know you think you won, but..." to take the pot.
-Remy may not play "I have no time for your tomfoolery!" here, because Gerki's card is not directly affecting Remy's Gold.
+At the end of the Round, Gerki (from RDI 1) plays "Um...I know you think you won, but..." to take the pot.
+Remy may not play "I have no time for your tomfoolery!" here, because Gerki's card is not directly changing Remy's Gold.
 It is affecting the outcome of the Round of Gambling.